IAMTHEROOTx/MailWebScrapper/readme.md

 The script performs the following steps:

+1. Requests the URL from the user via an input prompt.
-1. Sends an HTTP request to the specified URL.
+2. Sends an HTTP request to the specified URL.
-2. Retrieves and parses the HTML content of the page.
+3. Retrieves and parses the HTML content of the page.
-3. Uses a regular expression to find all email addresses.
+4. Uses a regular expression to find all email addresses.
-4. Prints the unique email addresses found.
+5. Prints the unique email addresses found.

 ## 🐍 Requirements